iviviano/Algorithms/Grading/HW0.md

 TOTAL: 94/100
 ```

 Great job!
 One style note.
-When your tests get more complicated in the future, it will be helpful to write the name, test, and expected value each on different lines
+When your tests get more complicated in the future, it will be helpful to write the name, test, and expected value each on different lines.
+See the formatting of `length-tests`.